 Review the prerequisites (both Math and English) listed for the class.
 There are three ways you can meet them:

 - Take the required courses at BC, then you won’t need an entry code.

-- Take the assessment tests at BC (Room B132F – scoring at a sufficient level will mean you won’t need an entry code).
+- Take the assessment tests at BC Testing Services (Room B142 – scoring at a sufficient level will mean you won’t need an entry code).

 - Have a faculty program Advisor evaluate the courses you’ve taken at an accredited college/university.
 An informal transcript is sufficient for this evaluation.
 If the required courses are on your transcript, the advisor may provide an entry code that will allow you to register for your class.